What are idioms?

 Italian idioms with animals

 There are many Italian idioms about animals.
-Here’s a selection:
+Here’s a selection and an explanation for each:

 In bocca al lupo!